Avaiga/demo-pyspark-penguin-app/README.md

         ├─ `penguin.csv`: a sample dataset.
     - `penguin_spark_app.py`: Script running our spark instance.
     - `config.py`: Taipy configuration which models our data workflow.
-    - `main.py`: Functions and Taipy code.
+    - `main.py`: Script creating application.
 - `CODE_OF_CONDUCT.md`: Code of conduct for members and contributors of _demo-dask-customer-analysis_.
 - `CONTRIBUTING.md`: Instructions to contribute to _demo-dask-customer-analysis_.
 - `INSTALLATION.md`: Instructions to install _demo-dask-customer-analysis_.